-Modifying the comfort setpoint %
+Modifying the comfort setpoint

-Turn the knob to increase the setpoint (CW) or reduce it (CCW).
+To change the Comfort setpoint 🔆 turn the knob to increase the setpoint (CW) or reduce it (CCW).
 Confirm by pressing OK.

 If multiple heating circuits are present (two or three), configured with a single room unit (factory setting), when you first turn the knob you are prompted to select which circuit you wish to configure; if so: